openvswitch/of-config/netconf-tests/README.md

 with key without passphrase.
 Another possibility is password authentication with empty password.

+See 'config' file and edit credentials to login into OF-CONFIG server.

+SSH server should be added into known hosts before running tests.
+Connect to the server using netopeer-cli with the same username and approve server's fingerprint.

 Warning: this setting is highly insecure and MUST NOT be used in production environment.
 For testing purposes, empty password or private key without passphrase allows scripts to be non-interactive.